All the explosive revelations and claims from Harry’s leaked book Spare so far

 Prince Harry has continued his seemingly neverending wave of allegations and revelations about the royal family in his new autobiography.

-Leaked before the official release, Spare covers a wide range of subjects from his fractious relationship with brother William to the struggles after his mother Diana’s death in 1997.
+Leaked before the official release, Spare covers a wide range of subjects from his fractious relationship with his brother Prince William to the struggles after his mother Diana’s death in 1997.

 His sex life, drug use and time served in the army are also covered in a memoir that appears to go into uncomfortable levels of detail.